 Laura (L.A.)
-Hawbaker is an award-winning writer whose prose explores cultural borders, mental illness, travel, continuity and disconnection, and the search for home.
+Hawbaker is an award-winning writer whose prose explores place, cultural borders, travel, continuity and disconnection, and the search for home.
 She writes pop culture analyses of film and books through a feminist lens.

 As the 2020/2021 Artist-in-Residence at the Columbia College Chicago Aesthetics of Research, Laura conceptualized, edited, launched, and now serves as the Managing Editor and Art Director for MASKS Literary Magazine, a publication committed to amplifying emerging creative voices and increasing representation of the BIPOC, LGBTQ+, women, disabled, multilingual, and other underrepresented communities.